saoirse-defi/milestone2-vanilla/README.md

 ###### HTML Canvas

 The Canvas is an HTML element used to draw graphics via scripting.
 In this case, our scripting language will be JavaScript.
-The JavaScript code can access the drawable area of the canvas allowing for dynamically generated graphics.
+The JavaScript code can access the area of the canvas allowing for dynamically generated graphics.
 Many things can be applied to the canvas including graphs, animations, image composition & video games.

 ###### Animation Loop